 Find out what your employees need to be happy at work and figure out how to work with that while still meeting company needs.

-Diversity Equity and Inclusion (“DEI”) training, programs, and workshops are another way you can build an empathetic work environment.
+Diversity, Equity, Inclusion and Belonging (DEI&B) training, programs, and workshops are another way you can build an empathetic work environment.
 Your employees’ demographics affect their workplace experiences.
 Try arranging events to promote understanding among employees and how their coworkers’ may have had different experiences.

 4. Remove The Stigma Around Mental Health